 - Know my triggers – Ha!
 Sitting next to a half finished box of chocolates for a start!!
 On a more positive note, when I’ve slept well and gone to bed at a reasonable time, I have more energy and less of a likelihood to hit the caffeine and obviously other c**p that goes with it.

 - Enjoy what I do – whether that’s what I’m eating, how I’m moving or spending my free time.
 It’s obvious but I’m ever going to get myself in a pool if I hate swimming (and I REALLY HATE SWIMMING!!)
 So just because your friend loves HIIT, or camel wrestling or tough mudders, you find your thing….
 Add to this, do what’s appropriate – if you pee when you jump, maybe those trampoline parks are not the best option…

-- Remove the idea of ‘perfection’ – if the last piece of Christmas cake falls into my stomach, it’s not ‘game over’.
+- Remove the idea of ‘perfection’ – if the last piece of Christmas cake falls into my stomach (what am I saying – we’ve not even started on the Christmas cake yet!), it’s not ‘game over’.
 I’ve just had cake.
 That’s all.
 There’s plenty more kale in the fridge (!!)

 And for more of my news, musings, occasionally recipes and videos, add yourself to my newsletter list here.